nacitar/bashrc/README.md

 installation
 ============

-Simply run install.sh and it will prepend a line to your .bashrc making it source this bashrc, creating .bashrc if it doesn't exist.
-This is not destructive and will preserve your .bashrc fully.
+Simply run install.sh and it will prepend a line to your `.bashrc` making it source this bashrc, creating `.bashrc` if it doesn't exist.
+This is not destructive and will preserve your `.bashrc` fully.
 This approach allows you to use this bashrc while also conveniently still having a local configuration.

-It recommended by the bash info pages (and generally) to make a .bash\_profile that sources .bashrc so login shells also get the configuration.
-If you desire this you can pass the argument --replace-bash-profile and it will **REPLACE** your .bash\_profile with one that does.
+It recommended by the bash info pages (and generally) to make a `.bash_profile` that sources `.bashrc` so login shells also get the configuration.
+If you desire this you can pass the argument --replace-bash-profile and it will **REPLACE** your `.bash_profile` with one that does.
 This **IS** destructive as the argument name implies and is simply a convenience.
 Most users will want to pass this flag, but if you have preferences surrounding this you're clearly knowledgeable enough to not need my advice.

-An example installation into "$HOME/.bash":
+An example installation into "${HOME}/.bash":

 ```
-git clone https://github.com/nacitar/bashrc.git "$HOME/.bash"
+git clone https://github.com/nacitar/bashrc.git "${HOME}/.bash"
-"$HOME/.bash/install.sh --replace-bash-profile"
+"${HOME}/.bash/install.sh --replace-bash-profile"
 ```